brandtkeller/Thermostat-Master/README.md

 Main backend server for the Open Thermostat integration system

 ## TO DO
-* Schedule controller
-* Setting controller
 * Enrollment controller
+* Start-up initialization
+* Runtime logic
+* Raspberry Pi GPIO integration
+*

 ## Updates
 This repository is a mirror.
 I host a private git server and CI/CD server that is currently active for all feature branches.